 - Traveller apps like iOverlander, freecamping.net, All Stays, Etc.;

 - Blog posts or magazine articles about dog-friendly businesses in a specific city or town; and

 - The Visitor’s Centre for the destination you’re visiting.

 Shout out to two of the friendliest Visitor’s Centre hosts we met in Montgomery, Alabama and Durango, Colorado.
-Both had such detailed information about best area hikes for dogs as well as dog-friendly patios and campgrounds.
+Both had such detailed information about best area hikes for dogs as well as finding dog-friendly campsites, patios and campgrounds.
 Nothing beats local knowledge and the best place to find it is at a Visitor’s Centre!